dimgouso/PhD/README.md

-# PhD
-educational simulations of special relativity
+# Educational Simulations of Special Relativity